NorthLight School: Campus

 Northlight had two former campuses situated in Singapore: Campus 1 at Dunman Road and Campus 2 at Jalan Ubi.
 The two campuses differ mainly in the curricula offered: Campus 1 provides the three-year enhanced vocational programme while Campus 2 provides the existing two-year program Institute of Technical Education Skills Certificate (ISC) Course.

 The current campus is located at 151 Towner Road, in Kallang.
 Previously, the Balestier branch of the Institute of Technical Education (ITE) was based at the Kallang campus.

 Before NorthLight School moved to its current location in Kallang in 2015, it was situated on Dunman Road in Geylang.

 Curriculum

-The curriculum draws its inspirations from the Life Learning Academy in San Francisco.
-The curriculum, primarily vocational, emphasises on developing emotional strength and instilling life-skills in the students.
-The curriculum includes a wide range of vocational options.
-In addition, there is a 8-week-long industrial attachment to ensure the relevance of the skills picked up at school to real time employment needs.
+The vocational curriculum focuses on socio-emotional development and life-skills training.
+The curriculum includes a wide range of vocational options.The program includes an eight-week industrial attachment intended to provide workplace experience.
 There is a Co-Curricular Activity (CCA) programme to cater to the needs of students beyond the academics.
-The school has full-time, in-house counsellors to assist students troubled by social and emotional challenges.
+The school employs full-time counsellors to provide student support services.